 Subscribing to a Podcast

 Once you do find a podcast that you love, subscribing to it in your podcast app is the best way to keep up with it.
-You can subscribe via the app that you use on your phone (Apple Podcasts App, Google Podcasts, Overcast, BeyondPod, Grover Pro, etc.) or you can subscribe via the iTunes app on your computer.
+You can subscribe via the app that you use on your phone (Apple Podcasts app, Google Podcasts, Overcast, BeyondPod, Grover Pro, etc.) or you can subscribe via the Apple Podcasts app on your computer.
 Google Play Music and other platforms that allow you to listen to podcasts on your computer typically give you the option to subscribe to podcasts as well.
-However, generally speaking, iTunes has the biggest selection of podcasts available.
+However, generally speaking, the Apple Podcasts app has the biggest selection of podcasts available.
 When you subscribe to a podcast, the newest episodes will show up every time you load the app.

 There are tons of podcasts out there that cover just about every topic you can think of.
 So, if you want to learn a bunch about a topic, find a new form of entertainment, or even just enjoy hearing someone talk, do a search for some podcasts within your interests.
 You never know what you may find!
 Happy listening!

 If you love listening to podcasts and you want to start making your own podcast, check out our beginner's equipment guide here.